CBD Use for Arthritis

 79% reported using CBD, having used CBD in the past, or are considering trying CBD to help manage their arthritis symptoms.

-63% reported using CBD on a daily basis.
+63% of arthritis patients reported using CBD on a daily basis.

 26% reported using CBD several times per week.

-Over 30% indicated that CBD relieved their morning stiffness and helped get them moving.
+Over 30% found CBD relieved their morning stiffness and helped get them moving.

 Over 30% found CBD helped relieved symptoms of fatigue.

-Some scientific clinical studies suggest that CBD provides multi-purpose benefits as a result of the natural existing therapeutic properties of this particular cannabinoid and the manner in which CBD influences the body’s endocannabinoid system.
-Some of these therapeutic benefits include anti-inflammatory promoting effects, analgesic (pain relief) properties, sleep aid properties, joint health properties, and antidepressant properties.
-These natural existing properties fit squarely with the type of benefit sought by the arthritis patients in the above survey and generally by the arthritis population.
+Some studies suggest that CBD provides multi-purpose benefits as a result of the natural existing therapeutic properties in this cannabinoid, in addition to how CBD an influence the body’s endocannabinoid system.
+Some benefits include anti-inflammatory promoting effects, pain relief properties, sleep aid properties, joint health properties, and antidepressant properties.
+These natural properties of CBD fit squarely with the benefits sought by arthritis patients.

-A quality CBD oil tincture (a liquid form of CBD) can vary in results due to various individual factors such as a person’s gender, weight, age and health status, amongst others.
-Also, factors such as the amount used, the frequency of use, the type of hemp extract formulation in the CBD product (i.e., a CBD isolate versus a CBD Full spectrum), and the length of use can also play a significant role in a person’s experience.
+A quality CBD oil tincture (a liquid form of CBD) is popular but the effectiveness can vary due to various individual factors such as a person’s gender, weight, age and health status.
+Also, factors such as the amount used, the frequency of use, the type of hemp extract formulation in the CBD product (i.e., a CBD isolate versus a CBD Full spectrum), and the length of use can play a significant role in a person’s experience.